Recognizing those who achieve exceptional rehabilitation results through the use of advanced water therapy.

 Add content here.

-This public voting page will be opened on May 13, 2014 through June 18, 2014 at 11:59PM EDT.
+This public voting page will be open until June 17, 2015 11:59pm EDT.
 Individuals are allowed to vote once per day.
-At the conclusion of the open voting period, the winner of the public’s vote will count as 1 vote.
-The finalists will also go through a judging process by a panel of 4 independent judges which will each count for 1 vote, for a total of 5 votes to determine the overall winner.
+At the conclusion of the voting period, the winner of the public’s vote will count as 1 vote.
+The finalists will also go through a judging process by a panel of six independent judges which will each count for 1 vote for a total of 7 votes to determine the overall winner.

-The winner of the 2014 Excellence in Aquatics Award (SMED) will be announced in the HydroWorx Booth, #1131, at the National Athletic Trainers Association’s 65th Annual Meeting and Clinical Symposium in Indianapolis, IN on Friday, June 27, 2014 at 11:30am.
+The winner of the 2015 Excellence in Aquatics Award (SMED) will be announced in the HydroWorx Booth, #1723, at the National Athletic Trainers' Association’s 66th Annual Meeting and Clinical Symposium in St. Louis, MO on Thursday, June 25, 2015.